HypnoHypno/HOI_Image/README.md

 # Issues:
 1. The HOI file is too big compared to other file formats.

-   This is due to the lack of compression.
-Each pixel in the image is encoded as 2 bytes, be patient!
+   This is due to the lack of compression, each pixel in the image is encoded as 2 bytes.
+Be patient!
 A compression system will be implemented in the next version, HOI_2.

 2. There's color banding, and colors can sometimes be slightly off.